Doug Bell (game designer)

-is a computer game developer, best known for his role as the lead designer and programmer for the Dungeon Master series of computer games, which met with critical success, from San Diego studio FTL Games.
+is a video game developer, best known for his role as the designer and programmer for the Dungeon Master series from San Diego studio FTL Games.

-Work
+Career

 Doug Bell worked as director, lead designer and developer for Dungeon Master.
 But before he joined in 1983 FTL Games, the game was titled Crystal Dragon, and developed together with Andy Jaros (Artwork) in their development studio PVC Dragon for the 8-bit Apple II computer.

-Then after the merger, the game was rescheduled to be launched after the release, and for the target platform of the 16-bit Atari ST computer, which offered more possibilities.
+After a merger, the game was rescheduled to be launched after the release, and for the target platform of the 16-bit Atari ST computer, which offered more possibilities.
 Bell was the lead developer and technical director of FTL from 1986 until 1995, the company ceased operations in 1996.